 Now, Brian doesn't go for flashy ways save the world.
 No lycra tights or getting changed in phone booths.
 He leaves that stuff to Superman.
 (Who uses phone booths now anyway?
-And you could get arrested for stripping off behind a cellphone.)
+And a man like Brian would get arrested if he stripped behind a cellphone.)

-Brian doesn't even like the "everyday" ways to save the world.
-For instance, he's never walked in a protest march or tried to hug a tree.
-The only GreenPeace he ever liked came from one of his nostrils.
-And he can't be bothered recyling (unless you count wearing the same underwear 5 days in a row).
+He doesn't even like "everyday" ways to save the world.
+For instance he's never walked in a protest march or tried to hug a tree.
+The only GreenPeace he ever liked came from his left nostril.
+He doesn't recyle (unless you count wearing the same underwear 5 days in a row).

 In fact, all he does is give 20 bucks monthly, to some wildlife organisation he can't even remember.
 We asked why and he explained, "So we won't run out of tigers and pandas and blue whales and sh*t".

 He has a point.